S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

 ## Debugging

-If you are stuck at any problem that is returning _Internal Server Error_, make sure to check out Apache's error log:
+If you are stuck at any problem that is returning _Internal Server Error_, make sure to check out Apache's error log for debugging:

 ```
 $ sudo cat /var/log/apache2/error.log